 e/Nurse Practitioner Accreditation - The American Psychiatric Nurses Association is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 An APA and SAMHSA Initiative

-Let SMI Adviser help you increase and improve the use of clogapine in individuals with treatment-resistant schizophrenia.
+Let SMI Adviser help you increase and improve the use of clozapine in individuals with treatment-resistant schizophrenia.

-Visit SMladviser.org/clozapine The Clozapine Center of Excellence and join the conversation.
+Visit SMIadviser.org/clozapine and join the conversation.